-Jeff has a Bachelor of Science in Business Administration from MT Tech of U of M. Jeff is a Certified Public Accountant (CPA), and has 27 years professional experience with a number of diverse business entities.
-These include non-profit organizations, for profit utilities, limited liability corporations, public accounting & governmental units.
-Jeff was most recently Finance and Budget Director for the City & County of Butte Silver Bow.
+Jeff has a Bachelor of Science degree in business administration from Montana Tech of the University of Montana.
+He is a Certified Public Accountant (CPA), and has more than 30 years of professional experience with a number of diverse business entities.
+These include non-profit organizations, for-profit utilities, limited liability corporations, public accounting, and governmental units.
+Prior to joining NCAT as its CFO, Jeff was most recently Finance and Budget Director for the City & County of Butte Silver Bow in Montana.

 Liz Broussard is NCAT’s Mississippi Food Justice Project coordinator, based in our Jackson office.
 She will be coordinating our efforts with our Kellogg Foundation grant partners.
 Liz knows NCAT well, having served two years as our Mississippi FoodCorps Fellow.
 Most recently she served as team coordinator for Alignment Jackson, helping to leverage community resources to support Jackson public schools.
 Liz holds a bachelors in food and the environment and music from Cornell College in Iowa and is originally from the Northeast.